GeyserMC/GeyserWiki/_includes/setup/instructions/geyser/selfhost/standalone.md

 # Geyser-Standalone Setup

 <div class="alert alert-info" role="alert">
    You need to have Java 17 or higher installed to run Geyser.
-To run Geyser Standalone on Android or iOS, see the bottom of this page.
+To run Geyser Standalone on Android, see the bottom of this page.
 </div>

 <div class="alert alert-warning" role="alert">